jedwards222/mysqlDB/README.md

 ### Overview

+This is a database application for a journal.
+Editors, authors, and reviewers can login to interact with manuscripts in various ways.

 ### Compilation and Running

 Run `make` to compile the java source code, and `make run` to run the resulting executable.
 You must have the file `mysql-connector-java-5.1.42-bin.jar` somewhere in your file system, and specify the path to that file within the Makefile (example is provided).